Hecke operators on topological modular forms: Introduction

-Constructing homotopies between morphisms of $\E_\infty$-rings or spectra, especially spectra such as $\TMF$, is highly nontrivial, however, it is our particular definitions of these operations using \Cref{extensiontheoremintro} which lead to relatively simple proofs of the above facts.
-The adjective \emph{natural} appearing above is also not used lightly: the particular choice of these homotopies are 1-homotopies in a coherent collection of higher homotopies; this is discussed in more detail in \Cref{coherenthomotopiesremark}.\footnote{In particular, using \Cref{interrationsintro}, it follows that the $C_2$-equivariant versions of $\TMF_1(N)$ (as used in \cite{lennartandhill}) obtain stable Adams operations and Hecke operators.} In fact, the homotopies above can be controlled so precisely that they look as close to equalities as one can hope in higher category theory.
+Constructing homotopies between morphisms of $\E_\infty$-rings or spectra, especially spectra such as $\TMF$, is highly nontrivial.
+However, our definitions of these operations using \Cref{extensiontheoremintro} lead to relatively simple proofs of the above facts.
+The adjective \emph{natural} appearing above is also not used lightly: the particular choice of these homotopies are 1-homotopies in a coherent collection of higher homotopies; this is discussed in more detail in \Cref{coherenthomotopiesremark}.
+As an explicit example of this, it follows from \Cref{interrationsintro} that the $C_2$-equivariant versions of $\TMF_1(N)$ (as used in \cite{lennartandhill}) obtain stable Adams operations and Hecke operators.\\

+In fact, the homotopies above can be controlled so precisely that they look as close to equalities as one can hope in higher category theory.
 We illustrate this idea with prime decomposition formulae for stable Adams operations and Hecke operators.

 \begin{theoremalph} Let $k,n$ be integers with $n\geq 1$.
 Then we have the natural homotopies

 the first being a homotopy between endomorphisms the $\E_\infty$-ring $\TMF[\frac{1}{k}]$ and the second of the spectrum $\TMF[\frac{1}{n}]$, where $\nu_p(-)$ indicates $p$-adic valuation. \end{theoremalph}